lum1n0us/wasm-micro-runtime/README.md

 bool sensor_close(sensor_t sensor);
 ```

-The mechanism of exporting Native API to WASM application
+The mechanism of exporting native API to WASM application
 =======================================================

 The basic working flow for WASM application calling into the native API is shown in the following diagram: